 CVD is a long-term condition, often linked to co-morbidities such as diabetes, hypertension and obesity.
-It is estimated that over 3 million people will be living with multiple long-term conditions (LTCs) by 2018, warranting an additional spend of £5 billion on health and social care services.
+With people living longer lives it’s expected that the numbers living with multiple long-term conditions will continue to rise, leading to billions of pounds in additional health and social care costs.

 The current healthcare system is struggling to cope with the increased demand of managing people with multiple LTCs, who are in and out of the hospital due to the fragmentation of health services.